linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 Per CPU data avoids race conditions by avoiding to use shared data.
-Instead, an array sized to the maximum possible CPU cores is used and each core will use its own array entry to read and write data.
+Instead, an array sized to the maximum possible CPU cores is used and each core will used its own array entry to read and write data.
 This approach certainly has advantages: